paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

 #### WaitFor(seconds), WaitFor((fiber) => seconds), WaitRealtime(seconds) and WaitRealtime((fiber) => seconds)
 Delay the Fiber for the specified time. `WaitForSeconds` is scaled by `Time.timeScale`, while `WaitForSecondsRealtime` isn't.
 The Fiber worker moves to a special queue and only processed when the shortest waiting frame count expires.
 It further minimises the processing load during updates.

-#### Waitfor(Task)
+#### WaitFor(Task)
-C# and .NET Core provide support for Tasks - a preemptive thread-based multi-tasking approach. `Task` works fine with Unity except that a response happens at any time, not just in one of the update cycles.
+C# and .NET Core provide support for Tasks - a preemptive thread-based multi-tasking approach. `Task` works fine with Unity except that response happens at any time, not just in one of the update cycles.
 Attempting to do any Unity between frames is disastrous.
 Using this action within a Fiber synchronises to Update, LateUpdate or FixedUpdate as you require.
 ## Creating New Fiber Commands
 You should only need to create new Fiber commands when dealing with external asynchronous events.
 ### Using an Emitter